 The village broiler farming sector in PNG imports most feed ingredients, despite a doubling in production costs due to the devaluation of the Kina and transportation cost rises.

 - fishmeal and

-- palm kernel meal
+- palm kernel meal2

 are available within PNG.

-This project builds on this work to improve broiler production and profitability, developing on-station a range of best-bet feeding options, evaluating on-farm feeding options incorporating local feeds, and promoting their wide-spread adoption.
+This project builds on this work to improve broiler production and profitability, developing on-station a range of best-bet feeding options, evaluating on-farm feeding options incorporating local feeds, and promoting their widespread adoption.

 TerraCircle is working with SARDI in the final phase of this project on the testing and extension of results to farmers.
-The low cost and lightweight feed concentrate has good potential for micro and small scale poultry farmers to improve their production and livelihoods.
+The low-cost and lightweight feed concentrate has good potential for micro and small-scale poultry farmers to improve their production and livelihoods.

 PNG has a large network of out growers who raise small numbers of broilers using a high external input model.
-While very successful in some areas, this model has limited reach to more isolated areas with difficult transport access or to smaller producers more focussed on local markets.
+While very successful in some areas, this model has limited reach to more isolated areas with difficult transport access or to smaller producers more focused on local markets.